 To explain the List data type it's better to start with a little bit of theory, as the term List is often used in an improper way by information technology folks.
-For instance "Python Lists" are not what the name may suggest (Linked Lists), they are actually Arrays (the same data type is called Array in Ruby actually).
+For instance "Python Lists" are not what the name may suggest (Linked Lists), but rather Arrays (the same data type is called Array in Ruby actually).

 From a very general point of view a List is just a sequence of ordered elements: 10,20,1,2,3 is a list.
 But the properties of a List implemented using an Array are very different from the properties of a List implemented using a Linked List.

 Redis lists are implemented via Linked Lists.
 This means that even if you have millions of elements inside a list, the operation of adding a new element in the head or in the tail of the list is performed in constant time.
-Adding a new element with the LPUSH command to the head of a ten elements list is the same speed as adding an element to the head of a 10 million elements list.
+The speed of adding a new element with the LPUSH command to the head of a list with ten elements is the same as adding an element to the head of list with 10 million elements.

 What's the downside?
 Accessing an element by index is very fast in lists implemented with an Array (constant time indexed access) and not so fast in lists implemented by linked lists (where the operation requires an amount of work proportional to the index of the accessed element).

 Redis Lists are implemented with linked lists because for a database system it is crucial to be able to add elements to a very long list in a very fast way.
 Another strong advantage, as you'll see in a moment, is that Redis Lists can be taken at constant length in constant time.

 When fast access to the middle of a large collection of elements is important, there is a different data structure that can be used, called sorted sets.
 Sorted sets will be covered later in this tutorial.

 The LPUSH command adds a new element into a list, on the left (at the head), while the RPUSH command adds a new element into a list ,on the right (at the tail).
 Finally the LRANGE command extracts ranges of elements from lists: